-Rodriguez is also known for helping start a number of prominent organizations—such as Chicago’s Guild Complex, one of the largest literary arts organizations in the Midwest; Rock a Mole (rhymes with guacamole) Productions which produces music and art festivals, CDs and film; and Youth Struggling for Survival, a Chicago-based non-profit community group working with gang and non-gang youth.
-In addition, he is one of the founders of the small poetry publishing house Tia Chucha Press, as well as Tia Chucha's Centro Cultural & Bookstore—a bookstore, art gallery, performance space, and workshop center in the San Fernando Valley section of Los Angeles.
+Rodriguez is known for helping start a number of organizations—such as Chicago’s Guild Complex, one of the largest literary arts organizations in the Midwest; Rock a Mole Productions, which produces music and art festivals, CDs and film; and Youth Struggling for Survival, a Chicago-based non-profit community group working with gang and non-gang youth.
+He is on the steering committees of the Poor Peoples Campaign and the US Justice Party.

-Luis J. Rodriguez conducts workshops, readings, and talks in prisons, juvenile detention facilities, universities, migrant camps, Native American reservations, conferences, public and private schools, and homeless shelters.
+Rodriguez conducts workshops, readings, and talks in public and private schools, universities, prisons, juvenile lock-ups, migrant camps, homeless shelters, Native American reservations, and conferences and gatherings of all sorts.
 He addresses the complex but vital issues of race, class, gender, and personal rage through dialogue, story, poetry, and art.